sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/frontend-platform/processes.md

 ### Raising an issue

-If you think Frontend Platform is the right team to address a bug or other request, please file an issue.
+If you think Frontend Platform is the right team to address a bug or other request, please create an issue.
 The issue should include:

 - A short description of the ask
 - A more detailed explanation of the background, context, and problem that needs solving